DevExpress-Examples/a-general-approach-to-highlighting-specific-grid-cells-e4181/Readme.md

 }
 ```

-### Cell Background
+### Apply Cell Style

-Once the collection is defined in the `CellsToHighlight` attached property, this collection can be used at the cell style level.
-For this, define a `MultiBinding` in a custom `CellStyle`.
-The `MultiBinding` uses three inputs:
+A custom `CellStyle` uses a `MultiBinding` to resolve the background color.
+The binding passes three values to a color converter:

-* The attached collection of highlighted cells
+- The attached collection of highlighted cells

-* The current row object
+- The current row

-* The current column
+- The current column

-Based on these inputs, the converter returns a brush for the corresponding cell:

 ```xaml
 <dxg:TableView.CellStyle>